-Mike Fisher joined Northern Economics in 2001 and became a principal of the firm in 2015.
+Mike Fisher is a Principal Consultant at Northern Economics and serves as the firm’s Vice President.
+He has been with Northern Economics since 2001.
 He holds graduate degrees in Business Administration and Project Management, as well as the Project Management Professional certification.

 Mike has worked on a wide variety of projects at Northern Economics, ranging from feasibility studies for Alaskan ports and harbors to statistical analyses to market studies and business plans.
 He has also given presentations at a number of conferences held by the Alaska Association of Harbormasters and Port Administrators and a session on business planning at the Alaska Sea Grant’s Marine Advisory Program’s Public Seafood Processing and Cold Storage Facility Workshop.